uiwjs/uiw/docs/md/cn/modals.md

   showConfirm(){
     Modals.info({
       title: 'Want to delete these items s?',
-      content: 'When clicked the OK button, this dialog will be closed after 1 second',
+      content: 'When clicked the OK button, Some descriptions.',
       okText: 'OK',
       cancelText: 'Cancel',
       maskClosable:false,